 Epistemology is the philosophical jargon word for the study of thought/knowing/consciousness.
 Whenever a thinker gives a theory about how human beings know what they know or how thinking works, they are indulging in epistemology.

 This term has many shades of meaning, and its exact parameters are hotly debated within the academic study of western esotericism.
-This podcast’s default definition is simply ‘meant only for the initiated’.
+This podcast’s default definition is simply ‘presented as being meant only for the initiated’.
 Unpacking this a little bit, information is esoteric if, 1: it is presented as being accessible only to a select group, and 2: if it is presented as being wisdom of a higher order.